Axel-Coud/Spoteezer/README.md

 Duck-typed database query results written as interfaces are a good example as they can be imported to the client waiting for those data using HTTP.

+Keeping the flexibility of Javacript while having TS to act as a safeguard was planned to develop it quicker for diverse reasons too

 ## Front-end
 The client uses **Webpack 4** as a bundler with TypeScript in conjunction transpiled using the Webpack configuration which makes Babel unnecessary and permit EcmaScript2018 latest features like ES2017's async/await pattern.